Assyrians in Iraq: Threats on population

 Leaders of Iraq's Christian community estimate that over two-thirds of the country's Christian population may have fled the country or been internally displaced since the US-led invasion in 2003.
 While exact numbers are unknown, reports suggest that whole neighborhoods of Christians have left the cities of Baghdad and Al-Basrah, and that both Sunni and Shiite insurgent groups and militias have threatened Christians.

 Religious official targets

 Youssef Adel, a Syriac Orthodox priest with Saint Peter's Church in Baghdad's Karada neighbourhood, was killed by gunmen while travelling in a car on 5 April 2008.
 On 11 April, President Bush was interviewed by Cliff Kincaid of the EWTN Global Catholic Network; after being informed about the deteriorating situation of the Assyrians; President Bush was quoted as saying "This is a Muslim government that has failed to protect the Christians.
-In fact, it discriminates against them....It’s time to order U.S. troops to protect Christian churches and believers."
+In fact, it discriminates against them....It's time to order U.S. troops to protect Christian churches and believers."

 Statistics

-A 1950 CIA numbers report on Iraq estimated 98,000 Chaldeans, 30,000 Nestorians, 25,000 Syriac Catholics and 12,000 Jacobites.
-The report used the name Assyrians, in the ethnic sense, for Nestorians, and also noted that Assyrians may be members of the Chaldean and Protestant Churches.
+A 1950 CIA numbers report on Iraq estimated 165,000 Assyrians, most of which were Chaldean Catholic with smaller numbers of the Church of the East and Syriac Catholic and Orthodox churches.